MatrixEx Add-In

 Expanding and Collapsing the Tree

-You can expand and collapse the tree by using the context menu (right click) of the tree as shown below.
+You can expand and collapse the tree by using the context menu (right-click) of the tree as shown below.

-'Expand Current, Collapse Others' menu is useful when you want to focus on the elements contained in the selected item.
+The 'Expand Current, Collapse Others' menu is useful when you want to focus on the elements contained in the selected item.

-Use Specification Element (Shortcut Element)
+Using Specification Element (Shortcut Element)

-Use MatrixEx Specification Elements
+Using MatrixEx Specification Elements

-Create a Specification Element
+Creating a Specification Element

-Display MatrixEx from a Specification Element
+Displaying MatrixEx from a Specification Element

-Export Matrix Image into a Specification Element
+Exporting a Matrix Image to a Specification Element

 Exporting and Importing Profiles